o2gy84/scripts/package/README.md

 ### RPM/DEB packager
 Allow to build rpm/deb packages so easy as 123
+1) simple_pkg_builder.py: just build package as is
+2) pkg_builder.py: build both dev-package with only headers and package with files, libraries e.t.c.

 ## Before usage:
 _Ubuntu:_